 However, if the Dow is just having a fake rally, then silver will spike as soon as the Dow’s fall gathers steam, and possibly peaks when the Dow hits a level indicated on the chart, as a minimum.
 One, therefore, has to decide whether this Dow rally is real or fake.

-For more of this kind of analysis on silver and gold, you are welcome to subscribe to my premium service.
+For more of this kind of analysis on silver and gold, and why I think that the Dow’s current rally is fake, you are welcome to subscribe to my premium service.
 I have also recently completed a Long-term Silver Fractal Analysis Report.